Leading expertise meets advanced technology for world-class care, training and research.

 Accidents or illnesses that require emergency surgery can be scary and traumatic for patients and their families.
 Fortunately, Harborview Hospital is nearby—the only Level 1 Adult and Pediatric Trauma Center serving Washington, Alaska, Montana and Idaho.

-Orthopedic surgery deals with problems affecting the bones and surrounding muscles and ligaments.
-Nationally ranked by U.S. News & World Report in 2018-19, our teams of board certified orthopedic surgeons and their colleagues from rehabilitation medicine, neurosciences, rheumatology and related areas offer world-class care in everything from sports injuries to the management of arthritic conditions.
+Orthopedic surgery addresses problems affecting the bones and surrounding muscles and ligaments.
+Our team of board-certified orthopedic surgeons offers world-class care in everything from sports injuries to the management of arthritic conditions.
+Our team works with colleagues from rehabilitation medicine, neurosciences, rheumatology and related areas.

 Our surgeons provide the most comprehensive care in the region, drawing on advances in medical technology and research continuously being pioneered at the University of Washington.
 By continuing to evolve our experience, we offer care helping to reimagine the patient experience nationwide.
 Below are some of the more common types of surgeries performed by UW Medicine.